-In genetic engineering, researchers select genes and introduce them into their target species.
-For example genes from bacteria have been introduced into cotton to dramatically reduce insect damage.
+In genetic engineering, researchers select genes and introduce them to their target species.
+For example, genes from bacteria have been introduced into cotton to reduce insect damage dramatically.

 The wheat we consume today is a natural hybrid of three different wild species.
 This has resulted in bringing tens of thousands of genes together in several independent events.
 It is responsible for wheat being such an important crop.

-The GM crops are made in such a way that they focus on providing benefit to human health instead of harming.
+The GM crops are made in such a way that they focus on providing benefits to human health instead of harming.

 2. The GM research is run by multinational companies

-GM research has delivered benefits to both traditional breeding and to opportunities for GM crops.
+GM research has delivered benefits to both traditional breedings and opportunities for GM crops.

-The public sector, through institutions like as CSIRO, do spend considerable amount of money on GM research.
+The public sector, through institutions like CSIRO, does spend a considerable amount of money on GM research.
 But it is largely up to farmers which GM varieties they grow and market.
-More importantly part is will the consumers accept them or not?
+More importantly, will the consumers accept them or not?

-The vast majority of funding for CSIRO’s research relating to gene technology comes from government funding, non-profit organisations and research centres.
+The vast majority of funding for CSIRO’s research relating to gene technology comes from government funding, non-profit organizations, and research centers.

-There is investment from private companies but investment from all these sources makes up less than 0.2% of CSIRO’s total budget of $1 billion.
+There is the investment from private companies, but investment from all these sources makes up less than 0.2% of CSIRO’s total budget of $1 billion.